mobilejazz/harmony-reference/Interactor.md

 ### **DELETE**

-Get interactors require a `DeleteRepository` and an `Executor` upon initialization.
+Delete interactors require a `DeleteRepository` and an `Executor` upon initialization.

 Swift:
 - `Interactor.Delete`